 Unlike traditional financial institutions, SoFi uses a unique underwriting process that evaluates your career, income and expenses, financial history, and education.
-A strong application is rewarded with low interest rates; the average three-year loan holds a rate of 8.5%.
+A strong application is rewarded with low interest rates.

 Applicants with thin credit are also encouraged to apply, so if you’re fresh out of college with a good job or have been in the workforce but simply haven’t accumulated a lengthy credit history, a SoFi loan could be a good choice for you.

 Read on to find out what kind of loan terms the company offers, how to apply, and how to decide which loan product is the best fit.

 SoFi Personal Loans